mandrasch/ddev-unofficial-web-ui/README.md

 - [ ] Add url params to share a link to every page?
 - [ ] Add specific CMS version selector install commands?
 - [ ] Add filter field for CMS selector?
-- [ ] Use human readable date format for timestamp